 Influenced by Ray Charles, Cooke was the pioneer cross-over artist from gospel to rhythm and blues.
 Aretha Franklin, Al Green, and others would eventually follow.
 With the support of record producer Bumps Blackwell, Cooke left the Soul Stirrers to record rhythm and blues.
 He was also the first African American popular singer to manage his own record label (SAR).
 Cooke’s label, which he formed while still in his twenties, produced other R&B artists such as Bobby Womack, Billy Preston, and Johnny Taylor.

 By 1957, Cooke recorded “You Send Me,” the first of a series of back-to-back hits which included “Everybody Loves the Cha, Cha, Cha,” “Only Sixteen,” and “Wonderful World.”
 By the 1960s, he recorded such hits as “Chain Gang,” “Cupid,” “Twisting the Night Away,” and “Another Saturday Night.”
 Cooke’s incredibly moving “A Change is Gonna Come,” which reached the charts a year after his death, reflected his gospel roots and spoke to the African American-led civil rights movement of the time.

-Like his protégé the late Marvin Gaye, handsome Sam Cooke is now often remembered as much for the notoriety of his death as much as his rich, smooth singing voice.
-He was shot to death by a prostitute outside a seedy Los Angeles motel on December 11, 1964.
+Like his protégé, Marvin Gaye, Sam Cooke is now often remembered as much for the notoriety of his death as much as his rich, smooth singing voice.
+He was shot to death by a prostitute outside a seedy Los Angeles motel on December 11, 1964 at the age of 33.
 Still, this magnificent artist left a music legacy that continues to speak to the soul of the African American experience.